rosowskimik/asb-mqtt-logger/README.md

 - Parses incoming JSON data containing temperature, pressure, and humidity statistics.
 - Saves valid sensor readings to a local SQLite database.

-The database is structured with two tables: `sensors` for metadata (ID, name) and `sensor_readings` for the time-series data.
+The database is structured with one `sensor_readings` table for the time-series data.

 ## Build Instructions